-- Clothing with suggestive pictures or language, offensive or obscene language, pictures, or symbols, or clothing with references to drugs, alcohol, tobacco, sex, gangs, or violence; - Hats, hoodies, du-rags, bandanas and bonnets - Crop tops - Sagging clothes - Sunglasses, curlers, combs, picks and other such items; - No portion of any undergarments should be shown; - Chains of any kind, wallets with chains, choke chains, dog leashes, and similar items.
+- Clothing with suggestive pictures or language, offensive or obscene language, pictures, or symbols, or clothing with references to drugs, alcohol, tobacco, sex, gangs, or violence; - Sunglasses, curlers, combs, picks, bonnetts and other such items; - No portion of any undergarments should be shown; - Chains of any kind, wallets with chains, choke chains, dog leashes, and similar items.

 This is not an all-inclusive list.
 Clothing items/accessories/make-up that cause a disruption to the school environment may be addressed by administration.
 During the winter months, students are encouraged to keep a warm sweatshirt or sweater in their locker to wear in the classroom.
-Hoods attached to sweatshirts should not be on a student's head while in the building.
 Students are not permitted to wear winter coats and/or blankets while in the building.
-Students who are not dressed appropriately may be required to go home and return to school properly dressed or borrow clothing from the office.
+Students who are not dressed appropriately may be required to go home and return to school properly dressed or borrow clothing from the Health office.